-- Direct synchronization source via the sync dividers bit (see Register 0x232[0] in Table 55) - Device pin, SYNC (Pin 17)
+- Direct synchronization source via the sync dividers bit (see Table 55, Register 0x232, Bit 0) - Device pin, SYNC (Pin 17)

 An automatic synchronization of the divider is initiated the first time that PLL2 locks after a power-up or reset event.
 Subsequent lock/unlock events do not initiate a resynchronization of the distribution dividers unless they are preceded by a power-down or reset of the part.

-Both sources of the primary synchronization signal are logic OR'd; therefore, any one of them can synchronize the clock distribution output at any time.
+Both sources of the primary synchronization signal are logic ORd; therefore, any one of them can synchronize the clock distribution output at any time.
 When using the sync dividers bit, the user first sets and then clears the bit.
 The synchronization event is the clearing operation (that is, the Logic 1 to Logic 0 transition of the bit).
 The dividers are all automatically synchronized to each other when PLL2 is ready.
 The dividers support programmable phase offsets from 0 to 63 steps, in half periods of the input clock (for example, the VCO divider output clock).
-The phase offsets are incorporated in the dividers through a preset for the first output clock period of each divider.
-Phase offsets are sup-ported only by programming the initial phase and divide value and then issuing a sync to the distribution (automatically at startup or manually, if desired).
+The phase offsets are incorporated into the dividers through a preset for the first output clock period of each divider.
+Phase offsets are supported only by programming the initial phase and divide value and then issuing a sync to the distribution (automatically at startup or manually, if desired).

-When using the SYNC pin (Pin 17), there are 11 VCO divider output pipe line delays plus one period of the clock from the rising edge of SYNC to the clock output.
-There is at least one extra VCO divider period of uncertainty because the SYNC signal and the VCO divider output are asynchronous.
+When using the $\overline{\text{SYNC}}$ pin (Pin 17), there are 11 VCO divider output pipe line delays plus one period of the clock from the rising edge of $\overline{\text{SYNC}}$ to the clock output.
+There is at least one extra VCO divider period of uncertainty because the $\overline{\text{SYNC}}$ signal and the VCO divider output are asynchronous.

-In normal operation, the phase offsets are already programmed through the EEPROM or the SPI/I2C port before the AD9523 starts to provide outputs.
+In normal operation, the phase offsets are already programmed through the EEPROM or the SPI/IC port before the AD9523-1 starts to provide outputs.
 Although the user cannot adjust the phase offsets while the dividers are operating, it is possible to adjust the phase of all the outputs together without powering down PLL1 and PLL2.
-This is accomplished by programming the new phase offset, using Register 0x192[7:2] (see Table 51) and then issuing a divider sync signal by using the \$\overline{SYNC}\$ pin or the sync dividers bit (Register 0x232[0]).
+This is accomplished by programming the new phase offset, using Bits[7:2] in Register 0x192 (see Table 51) and then issuing a divide sync signal by using the SYNC pin or the sync dividers bit (Register 0x232, Bit 0).

 All outputs that are not programmed to ignore the sync are disabled temporarily while the sync is active.
 Note that, if an output is used for the zero delay path, it also disappears momentarily.
 However, this is desirable because it ensures that all the synchronized outputs have a deterministic phase relationship with respect to the zero delay output and, therefore, also with respect to the input.